PRICING4API/Pricing4API/CONTRIBUTING.md

 Thank you for your interest in contributing to Pricing4API!
 We value everyone's contributions, whether they are bug fixes, documentation improvements or new features.
 Please follow these guidelines to contribute effectively.

+## Style Guide for the Code

+To maintain the quality and consistency of the codebase, we ask all contributors to follow the [Google Style Guide for Python](https://google.github.io/styleguide/pyguide.html).
+Please review this guide before you start writing code.

 ## Feature Requests

 Feature requests are also welcome.
 Open an issue on GitHub to discuss your ideas with the project maintainers.